75lb/command-line-args/README.md

 $ npm install command-line-args --save
 ```

-### as a command-line tool
+### as a tool
 ```sh
 $ npm install -g command-line-args
 ```

 If you install globally you get the `command-line-args` test-harness.
 You test by piping in a module which exports an option definitions array.
-You can then view `.parse()` output for the arg you pass.
+You can then view the `.parse()` output for the args you pass.

 For example: